Noovolari/leapp/docs/security/intro.md

-**Leapp is built with a security-first approach.** Every information that has to be persisted is encrypted and saved on your workstation.
+**Leapp is built with a security-first approach.** Every piece of information that has to be persisted is encrypted and saved on your workstation.

 We devised two main methods to store data, based on its sensitiveness.